NatGuyton/check_http_improved/README.md

       "status_pass": 401,			      (default 200, but can set expected alternate status) "contentcheck": "Some text in the response",    (optional) "cert": ["/path/cert_file","/path/key_file"],   (optional SSL client cert)
-      "stop_on_fail": "False"                         (default True)
+      "ssl_verify": "/path/to/ca_bundle",             (default True, also can be "False", or path to ca file) "stop_on_fail": "False"                         (default True)
     },
     { ... }, { ... }